Washington

 D. Eligibility

-No formal eligibility waiting period, but applicants generally required to wait 10 years.
-People with federal and out-of-state offenses are ineligible to apply for a pardon, but may apply to Board for restoration of rights.
+The Board requires applicants to wait 10 years after conviction, and to be free of serious infractions for 2 years prior to submitting the petition.
+People with federal and out-of-state offenses are ineligible to apply for a pardon, but may apply to the Board for restoration of rights.
+See § 9.94A.885(2) (enabling State Clemency and Pardons Board to restore civil rights to those convicted of federal and out-of-state crimes).

 E. Process